Citing My Weaknesses

 Liberate Yourself (from fear of failure & encourage priority driven actions)

 - We all need a little reminder of the things we already know.
-What good is a high powered high paying job if you do not have your health?
+What good is a high powered high paying job if you do not your health?
 What good is wealth amassed on earth if you have lost your soul and stepped on others backs while climbing the corporate ladder?
 What good is belittling those who sacrifice much to raise and care for children – when it is precisely those people who have the GREATEST influence on the future of our country, and in the world?
 Value yourself, and value others – everyone has Worth.